shchurch/Insect_Egg_Evolution/analyze_data/README.md

 Each file should be executed in R. Package versions used in genearting these figures are listed at the end of this file

+Some analyses rely on ecological and developmental data, taken from the primary literature.
+These data are provided as csv files, with sources listed as bibtex IDs, and full references provided in the file `ecology_development_size_references.bib`

 ## Create the cleaned egg database